 The kitchen has been the room that runs the household and also the room that gives the household’s gifts.
-The math at the back of the notebook says the gifts cost about $400 in ingredients across two years.
-The math also says the gifts have come back, in different ways, to the table at Easter and Thanksgiving and Christmas and to the savings envelope through the catering jobs.
-The list of gifts is, I have decided, the only kind of gift guide worth writing.
+The math at the back of the notebook says the gifts have cost about $400 in ingredients across two years.
+The math also says the gifts have come back, in different ways, to the table at Easter and Thanksgiving and Christmas, and to the savings envelope through the catering jobs that grew out of the gift-giving.
+The gifts have not been a cost; the gifts have been an investment in the small economy of the neighborhood that has carried this household through the worst two years of my life.

 The recipe roundup below is what magazines run for the holidays.
 The trick I want you to keep is the kitchen-as-gift list of your own — what your kitchen has produced this year that has gone to the people around you.
 Write that list down.
 Keep it.